elucian/bee/syntax/overview.md

 ## References

 In Bee all basic types and user defined types are references.
-Assign "=" copy a value or reference depending on left operand.
+Default assign ":=" copy a value or execute an expression.
+Reference assign "::" clone a reference and fail if this is not possible.

 **example**
 ```